Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/installation/docker.md

 key, which will be used in step 3.
 Alternatively, to retrieve it from Bintray, click <a href="https://bintray.com/profile/edit" target="_blank">here</a>.

-3. For **users with existing contracts**, add the Kong Docker repository and pull the image:
+3. For **users with access to the Kong repository**, add the Kong Docker repository and pull the image:

     ```